Research Findings on the Traumatic Stress Effects of Terrorism

 In 1988, a terrorist bomb caused an airline explosion that killed 270 people.

-Almost 3/4 of a group of people seeking psychological damages following the crash of Pan Am Flight 103 reported PTSD (16).
-Over 50% continued t o have PTSD 3 years after the crash (17).
+Almost three-fourths of a group of people seeking psychological damages following the crash of Pan Am Flight 103 reported PTSD (16).
+Over 50% continued to have PTSD three years after the crash (17).

 Subway Attack in Japan